210628-UTA-NET/Caleb-Huss-P1/README.md

 ## Project Description

-Here goes your awesome project description!
+Caleb's Root Beer Empire is looking to increase its revenue with the brilliant idea of shopping but online.
+This brand new app allows our customers to easily view stores and add any of our wonderful products to their cart, customer can also view their order histories and the order information.
+Our application allows managers to view store orders and update a stores inventory.
+They can also search up customers by their first or last name.

 ## Technologies Used

-* C# - version 1.0
+* C# - version 9.0
-* .Net - version 2.0
+* .Net - version 5.0
-* Entity Framework Core
+* Entity Framework Core - version 5.0.8
-* ASP.NET MVC - version 3.0
+* ASP.NET MVC - version 5.0.8
 * Azure MS SQL Server
 * Azure Web Apps
-* Xunit
+* Xunit - version 2.4.1
-* ASPNetCore KeyDerivation
+* ASPNetCore KeyDerivation - version 5.0.8

 ## Features

-List of features ready and TODOs for future development
 * Allow user to sign in or sign up
 * Display list of stores and get their inventory
 * View order history as a customer
 * View order histoyr of each store
 * Sort order history by date or by price
 * Managers can replenish inventory

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

-## Getting Started

-(include git clone command)
-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
-- Images of what it should look like

-## Usage

-> Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
+* Managers can search for customers by name